microprediction/microprediction/crawler_skater_examples/README.md

 The timemachines package provides a simple interface for k-step ahead prediction of univariate (mostly) time-series.
-You might want to use the [timemachines](https://github.com/microprediction/timemachines) package in a MicroCrawler, or alternatively use the [StreamSkater](https://github.com/microprediction/microprediction/blob/master/microprediction/streamskater.py) class, which is intended to provide one way of seamlessly integrating point-estimates from timemachines into a crawler.
+You might want to use the [timemachines](https://github.com/microprediction/timemachines) package in a MicroCrawler, or alternatively use the [StreamSkater](https://github.com/microprediction/microprediction/blob/master/microprediction/streamskater.py) class, which is intended to provide one way of seamlessly integrating point estimates from timemachines into a crawler.

 Examples include: